cathreya/Mario-Game/README.md

 ## Introduction

-An infinite scrolling Mario-like platformer game written in Python.
+An infinite scrolling Mario-like platformer game written from scratch in Python.

-## OO Structure

-- **Inheritance**: A generic `SceneObject` class from which various Blocks, Enemy and Player classes are derived.

-- **Encapsulation**: All attributes and methods of an object are bundled into a single unit.
-The `Scene` class contains all the essential functionalities to run the game.

-- **Polymorphism**: Overloads the `__str__()` to make printing easier.
-Certain methods and attributes are overriden in child classes.

-- **Abstraction**: Implementation details are hidden from the user.
-Users can construct and modify the game using the scene and player methods.

 ## Controls